Erectile Dysfunction After Surgery: Risks And Recovery

 1. Pelvic Floor Exercises (Kegels)

-These exercises help in strengthening the muscles that control erections and ejaculation.
-Kegels help to improve blood flow, endurance, and control.
-They are a simple and effective way to recover faster after pelvic or prostate cancer surgery.
+Kegels help in strengthening the pelvic muscles that control erections and ejaculation.
+It helps to improve blood flow, control erections, and ejaculation.
+They are a simple and effective way to recover faster after pelvic or prostate cancer surgery

 2. Lifestyle Changes

-Healthy lifestyle choices like walking, regular exercise, quitting smoking, and proper sleep help in managing stress and hormonal imbalance.
+Healthy lifestyle changes like walking, quitting smoking, and proper sleep help in managing stress and hormonal imbalance.

 3. Sex Therapy or Counselling

-After surgery, many people feel worried about the changes in their bodies and performance.
-Sex therapy and counselling can help in resolving these issues, reduce anxiety, and rebuild confidence.
+After surgery, men feel worried about the changes in their bodies and performance.
+Sex therapy and counselling can help in resolving these issues, reduce anxiety, and build confidence.

 Recovery After Surgery: What to Expect

-Recovering from erectile dysfunction after surgery takes time, but most men regain normal function with patience and treatment.
-How long it takes depends on the type of surgery, nerve or blood vessel involvement, and overall health.
+Recovering from erectile dysfunction after surgery takes time, but most men regain normal function with the right treatment and patience.
+The recovery timeline varies based on the type of surgery you had and how much the nerves or blood vessels were affected.

-• First few weeks: Erections may be weak or absent, and normal.
-Focus on rest, gentle movement, and follow the doctor’s recovery plan.
+- First few weeks: Erections may be weak or may not happen at all, which is normal.
+The focus during this period should be on rest, gentle movement, and following your doctor’s recovery instructions.

 Overall, patient satisfaction is significantly improved when erectile recovery is supported with early diagnosis and consistent follow-up.